-• Scantling draught for the assessment of structure.
+- · Scantling draught for the assessment of structure. - · Minimum ballast draught at midship for assessment of structure.

-- Minimum ballast draught at midship for assessment of structure. - Minimum forward draughts for the assessment of bottom structure forward subjected to slamming loads, as defined in Ch 4, Sec 5, [3.2.1].
+• Minimum draughts at forward perpendicular and aft end for the assessment of forward and stern bottom structure subjected to slamming loads, as defined in Ch 4, Sec 5.